akamsteeg/SwissArmyKnife/README.md

 # SwissArmyKnife

-SwissArmyKnife is a utility library with useful performance-optimised [extension methods](https://github.com/akamsteeg/SwissArmyKnife/wiki/Extension-methods) and performance-oriented [utility classes](https://github.com/akamsteeg/SwissArmyKnife/wiki/Performance-oriented-utility-classes) as well as [miscellaneous classes](https://github.com/akamsteeg/SwissArmyKnife/wiki/Miscellaneous-classes) to make your life as a developer easier.
+SwissArmyKnife is a utility library with useful performance-optimised [extension methods](https://github.com/akamsteeg/SwissArmyKnife/wiki/Extension-methods) as well as [miscellaneous classes](https://github.com/akamsteeg/SwissArmyKnife/wiki/Miscellaneous-classes) to make your life as a developer easier.

 Supported .NET frameworks:
 * .NET 4.6.1+